scrapedia/scrapy-pipelines/README.rst

 These pipelines enable Scrapy to save items into various backends, including:

 * MongoDB

-And also these pipelines provide multiple ways to save or update the items, and return the id created by backends
+And also these pipelines provide multiple ways to save or update the items, and return id created by backends

 Requirements
 =============